 - Dark chocolate – hurray!

-Our Elite Pre and Post Workout Shake contains 33 potent ingredients, many of which are scientifically proven to reduce inflammation, boost immune function and improve endurance performance.
+Our Elite Meal Replacement Shakes contains 33 potent ingredients, many of which are scientifically proven to reduce inflammation, boost immune function and improve endurance performance

 Taper nutrition - don’t carb-load